 1. First contact the Division you believe is the owner or in possession of the public record.
-The Executive Assistant at each Division should be able to help direct you to the document online.

 - Requests ought to be in writing, either by mail or email to ensure a clear understanding of the request;